RunSi/DEVWKS-2601/guide/step5.md

 ```

 Create a dictionary of regular expressions to capture the elements required in the output.
 The
-example has regular expressions that will capture the encapsulation type and the source interface.
+example has regular expressions that will capture the encapsulation type, the source interface and the primary address.
 As useful tool for creating and validing python _re_ based regular expressions can be found here: [Pythex](https://pythex.org/)

 ```python